Can Physiotherapy help Shoulder Pain?

 A healthcare provider or physiotherapist will conduct a thorough assessment to identify the cause of your shoulder pain.
 This may include:

-● Imaging Studies: X-rays, MRIs, or ultrasounds to visualize joint structures.
+Imaging Studies: X-rays, MRIs, or ultrasounds to visualise joint structures.

 How Physiotherapy Can Help